Make a Difference

 Gear Volunteer

-RMFI is happy to welcome our Gear Volunteer, Jill Wohlbach, for the 2022 field season!
-Gear volunteers are asked to commit 3 to 5 hours a month from February through mid-December to help with equipment maintenance.
-Some examples of duties include properly sharpening tools, cleaning tools and gear of mud/dirt/rust, applying oil to steel tools, sanding and & re-oiling wooden handles, repairing tents and other camping equipment.
-If you are interested in learning more about the gear volunteer position, you can read the entire description here!
+Gear volunteers are asked to commit 3 to 5 hours a month from March through mid-November to help with equipment maintenance.
+Some examples of duties include properly sharpening tools, cleaning tools and gear of mud/dirt/rust, applying oil to steel tools, sanding and & re-oiling wooden handles, and repairing tents and other camping equipment.
+If you are interested in learning more about the gear volunteer position, please email calla@rmfi.org

 Photo Volunteer